titouanjd/covid-sirv-model/README.md

 We build the SIRV model simulations for several countries in the context of the COVID-19 pandemic.
 By making assumptions on parameters, we can estimate different scenarios under which the pandemic could develop.

-The `data` folder contains the used in our analysis data (last updated on 07/06/2021)
+The `data` folder contains the data used in the analysis (last updated on 07/06/2021)

-Here are the original sources of data for each dataset:
+Original data sources for each dataset:

 - `vaccinations`: https://www.kaggle.com/gpreda/covid-world-vaccination-progress
 - `confirmed`, `deaths`, `recovered`: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series from https://ourworldindata.org/coronavirus#coronavirus-country-profiles